SaurabhJamadagni/100DaysOfSwiftUI/Notes/day_39.md

 ### Scroll Views

-- To add scrolling functionality to arbitrary views we have created, we need to use ScrollView.
+- To add scrolling functionality to arbitrary views we have created, we need to use `ScrollView`.

 ```swift
 // A basic VStack with 100 Text Views